 Florida Statute of Limitations for Product Liability

 The statute of limitations for product liability claims in the State of Florida is four years from the date of the injury.
 There are some cases where an injury from a product is not easily detectable so that an injured consumer does not discover the injury for months or years after initially using the product.
 Thus, the statute of limitations will begin to run from the time the injury should have been discovered or was discovered.
 Nevertheless, Florida enacted a statute of repose which states that injured consumers must file their claims within twelve years after the products were first delivered to them.
 If this is not followed, the case will be dismissed.

 Miami Product Liability Attorney

 If you or someone you love has been injured by a defective product, do not wait any longer to take action.
 Pursuing a products liability claim is time-consuming and can be confusing, so it is important to retain a skilled defective product attorney to achieve the best possible results for your case.
-For a free consultation regarding your defective product injury, call the Law Offices of Prosper Shaked at (305) 694-2676.
+For a free consultation regarding your defective product injury, call Prosper Shaked at (305) 694-2676.